-To begin, you will need a qualified, insured employer who will agree to train you as an apprentice.
-You will work with your school guidance counsellor and the HSAP co-ordinator at Apprenticeship Manitoba to ensure you meet all of the program's academic requirements.
-Then, together with the employer, you will set up a suitable on-the-job/academic timetable that allows you to attend all of your required high school classes.
+To begin, you will need a qualified employer who will agree to train you as an apprentice.
+You will work with your school guidance counsellor or the HSAP co-ordinator at your school, along with the trade specific Apprenticeship Training Coordinator (ATC) at Apprenticeship Manitoba to ensure you meet all of the program's academic requirements.
+Then, together with the employer, you will set up a suitable on-the-job/academic timetable that allows you to attend all of your required high school classes and work part-time.